 I will not now call you servants: for the servant knoweth not what his lord doth.
 But I have called you friends: because all things whatsoever I have heard of my Father, I have made known to you.

 July 3, 1327.
 Düngenheim, Germany

-The small flame of the all-but-melted candle flickered gently in the small dark office–a sign that the steady night wind outside was finding its way in.
-It always did.
-Father Johann shook his head at it and squinted harder as he carefully wrote out the baptism entry in Latin in his usual flowing strokes.
-Baptisms were one of the great joys of his still-young priesthood.
+The small flame of the almost-spent candle flickered in the crampt office and the books on the wall wavered and shook with the light.
+Father Johann shook his head and squinted harder as he carefully wrote out the baptism entry in Latin in his usual flowing strokes.
+Baptisms were one of the great joys of his priesthood.
 He’d had a service with the family that afternoon, then had joined them in a modest but joyous meal at their house.
 He always returned on those evenings, like this one, and wrote the entries into the church records before he went on to bed.

 For five years now he had written many entries into the church’s records: births, baptisms, marriages, deaths.
-Düngenheim had only one church and one priest, and while he had a few people who helped, he was the only person who had enough Latin to write the entries, memorializing the village’s history into a book that someday someone else would have to treasure.
+Düngenheim had only one church and one priest, and while he had a few people who helped here and there, he was the only person who had enough Latin to write the entries, memorializing the village’s history into a book that someday someone else would treasure.

 Still, the grand clock moved ever so slowly, and he began to nod off at the bench.
 His neck rolled back as he nodded off, which woke him more than a few times, but he stayed for a time under the stars.
 The peace spoke to him.